The Big Trail: Pre-production

 Reputedly (the claim is unconfirmed) the initial script, then called "The Oregon Trail", was first offered to director John Ford who then passed it on to his friend Raoul Walsh.

-For the film, Walsh had employed 93 actors and used as many as 725 natives from five different Indian tribes.
+For the film, Walsh employed 93 actors and used as many as 725 natives from five different Indian tribes.
 He also obtained 185 wagons, 1,800 cows, 1,400 horses, 500 buffalos and 700 chickens, pigs and dogs for the production of the film.

-Walsh offered the lead to actor Gary Cooper, who couldn't accept it.
-According to John Ford's later account, Walsh supposedly then asked Ford for casting suggestions, whereupon Ford recommended a then-unknown named John Wayne because he "liked the looks of this new kid with a funny walk, like he owned the world".
-When Wayne professed inexperience, Walsh told him to just "sit good on a horse and point".
-Walsh said that he initially saw Wayne, then a prop man, moving heavy furniture as though it were light as a feather, then decided to test him for the part.
-Almost a decade later, Ford began saying that he himself had discovered Wayne as a prop man when casting Stagecoach (1939), even though Wayne had played the lead in dozens of movies by then throughout the 1930s.
-Ford stuck to this obviously false story in interviews for the rest of his life.
-Filming on The Big Trail began on-location just outside Santa Fe, New Mexico in April 1930, which was unheard of at the time and quickly became very costly to the studio.

 Production

-The shoot lasted from April 20 to August 20, 1930 and was filmed in seven states.
+The shoot lasted from April 20 to August 20, 1930, and was filmed in seven states.
 The film was shot in an early widescreen process called 70 mm Grandeur film, which was first used in the film Fox Movietone Follies of 1929.
 Grandeur was used by the Fox Film Corporation for a handful of films released in 1929 and 1930, of which The Big Trail was the last.
-Grandeur proved financially unviable for an industry still investing in the switch to talking pictures.
+Grandeur proved financially nonviable for an industry still investing in the switch to talking pictures.

 The scene of the wagon train drive across the country was pioneering in its use of camera work and the depth and view of the epic landscape.
 An effort was made to lend authenticity to the movie, with the wagons drawn by oxen instead of horses – they were lowered by ropes down canyons when necessary for certain shots in narrow valleys.
 Tyrone Power Sr.'s character's clothing looks realistically grimy, and even the food supplies the 'immigrants' carried with them in their wagons were thoroughly researched.
 Locations in five states, starting from New Mexico to California, were used to film the caravan's 2000 mi trek.
+The final scenes filmed on location were a buffalo stampede filmed near Moiese, Montana.